xriss/timecake/raspi/readme.md

 	telnet 10.42.0.xxx 4444

-and connect to a running OpenOCD server or if it did not autostart at boot (probably if wires are not connected) you can ssh into the pi and start it manually.
+and connect to a running OpenOCD server, the pi should continuously try and connect using the script

+	/home/pi/openocd.boot.sh

+for more advanced settings rename this file so it does not run at boot ( all the .boot.sh files in the pi home directory will auto run. ) and adjust to your preferences after a reboot.

 	ssh pi@10.42.0.xxx

-	# then login ( pi / raspberry ) and run
+	# then login ( pi / raspberry ) and away you go

-	/home/pi/openocd.boot.sh

 ---